-However, what if the second driver has no insurance or is underinsured?
-Data available from the Insurance Information Institute shows that 12.6 percent drivers throughout the country do not have auto insurance.
+But what if the second driver has no insurance?
+Data available from the Insurance Information Institute shows that 12.6% of drivers throughout the country do not have auto insurance.
 In most cases, the victim does not attempt to sue the other party as it is likely little to no money involved.

 What Does UIM Insurance Cover?